5 Most Frequently Asked “What if…” Questions about DUIs

 Things that you need to ask yourself: Have I been drinking?
 Have I been doing drugs (and drugs can be prescription OR street drugs)?
 Do I feel “buzzed”?
 (If you feel a buzz, that means you are most likely legally drunk/intoxicated.)

-If you answered YES to any of these questions, it may be better for you to politely decline from performing the tests.
+Did you answer YES to any of these questions? it may be better for you to politely decline from performing the tests.
 You are NOT required to and cannot be made to perform field sobriety tests.